What does a Information Technology Director do?

 How to become a Information Technology Director?

-Here are five steps to guide someone on the path to becoming an IT Director:
+Here are the steps to become an IT Director:

 How long does it take to become a Information Technology Director?